-- There are 20 questions per quiz.
-You can access the quiz details from the assessments menu. - The questions are either multiple choice or True/False. - All questions are randomized. - The points for each question are shown. - The quiz questions will display one at a time on your screen. - · You may skip over questions and revisit them in any order. - You will have 90 minutes to complete the quiz.
-You should have enough time so that you aren't rushed.
-Also note: - · You can take each quiz only once. - · You may not pause the quiz and return to it later. - You will be able to continue to save answers to questions after the time has expired, but any late answers will be time stamped and marked as late.
+- You can access each quiz from the assessments menu. - There are 15 questions per quiz.
+The first question in each quiz is worth 2 points; all other questions are worth 7 points. - The questions are multiple choice, multiple answer, or True/False. - All questions are randomized. - The points for each question are shown. - The quiz questions will display one at a time on your screen. - · You may skip over questions and revisit them in any order. - You will have 90 minutes to complete the quiz.
+You should have enough time so that you aren't rushed. - You can take each quiz only once. - You may not pause the quiz and return to it later. - You will be able to continue to save answers to questions after the time has expired, but any late answers will be time stamped and marked as late.
 This will allow us to grade your quiz fairly in the event that technical difficulties occur while you take your quiz.